 The date the payment was received

 The amount paid

 If you issue several invoices to the same client, including the invoice number on the payment receipt will help them determine which invoices still need to be paid.

-With SumUp Invoices, you can create unlimited invoices for free.
+With SumUp Invoices, you can create invoices for free.
 Our simple invoice template helps you create an invoice in less than 1 minute, and the software automatically generates the invoice number for you.